Flippa Sites Are Terrible Investments (Unless You're Smart)

 Be on the lookout for huge or gradual drops in traffic after major algorithm updates.

-I've seen a lot of sites selling post-June 2019 when many sites were slammed by an algo update.
+I’ve seen a lot of sites selling that were slammed by a recent algo update.

 The site seller might only show you stats up until June to try and hide what happened so make sure you request recent stats.